SpellingFrame Review: Primary Spelling Practice & Alternatives

 SpellingFrame is introduced in class through short daily routines, progress checks and targeted support around spelling patterns and word knowledge.
 Teachers use progress checks to support learners needing extra help (Castles et al., 2018).
 Games cover spelling patterns and boost learner involvement (Goodwin & Thomson, 1986).

-Spellingframe is a tool that has transformed the way spelling is taught and learned.
+Spellingframe is a tool that has changed the way spelling is taught and learned.
 Its focus on interactive activities, instant feedback, and individualized learning makes it an effective platform for spelling mastery.
-Whether you're a teacher looking for a comprehensive tool to teach spelling or a student aiming to improve your spelling skills, Spellingframe could well be worth considering.
+Whether you're a teacher looking for a comprehensive tool to teach spelling or a learner aiming to improve your spelling skills, Spellingframe could well be worth considering.

 Phonics and word patterns are taught through structured activities that build from basic sound correspondences to more complex spelling rules.
 It covers digraphs, trigraphs, and phonetic rules in a structured way.
 Phonics instruction follows the national curriculum, moving from sounds to complex patterns.
 Learners master phonics through engaging practise.